Ashland, MO

 Your attorney will know the best way to calculate your noneconomic damages for your unique case.

-Will I Still Get Compensation if My Medical Insurance Pays For My Medical Expenses?
+Will I Still Get Compensation if My Medical Insurance Covers My Medical Bills?

-Missouri and Illinois have nearly identical minimum auto insurance requirements:
+Missouri and Illinois have very similar laws regarding minimum auto coverage:

-Who Else Could Be Liable for My Auto Accident Injuries in Ashland, MO?
+What Other Parties Could Be Held Accountable for My Auto Accident Injuries in Arnold, MO?

-In most cases, the other driver is the only personal responsible for your injuries.
-However, there are other people and entities that may have contributed to your accident:
+In most cases, the other driver is the only personal we can hold accountable for your injuries.
+However, depending on the specifics of your case, other parties may be liable:

-• An car company may may have produced a faulty car component, and you can make a product liability claim
+- An auto company may may have produced a defective car component, and you can make a product liability claim

 What if The Insurance Company is Saying the Accident is My Fault?

-An insurance adjuster may try to blame you for your accident in order to avoid paying you.
-Having strong evidence, as well as an experienced automobile injury attorney fighting back against insurance companies, will help prove you're not at-fault.
+An insurance adjuster may try to blame you for your accident in order to devalue your claim.
+Having detailed evidence, in addition to having an experienced automobile injury attorney fighting back against insurance companies, will demonstrate that you aren’t liable.

-If it's true that you were partially at fault for your injuries, you are not completely barred from compensation.
-Both Missouri Law and Illinois Law followed the legal doctrine of "comparative fault."
+In some car accidents, both drivers really are each partially at fault.
+Both Missouri Revised Statute §537.765 and 735 ILCS 5/2-1116 followed the legal principle of “comparative fault.”
 Meaning, each party pays for the percentage of fault they bear for the accident.
-In Illinois, you cannot make any recovery if you were more than 50 percent at fault.
+In Illinois, you cannot make any recovery if you were more than half to blame.

 What if I Was Injured as a Passenger?

-If you were injured as a passenger, you would still file a claim against the at-fault driver, even if it's someone you know.
-While they may have to pay a moderate amount more for insurance, which is likely much less than your medical bills and lost wages.
-An automobile injury attorney will communicate with other side so you don't have to feel awkward.
+If you were injured in a car that somebody else was driving, you would still file a claim against the at-fault driver, even if it was the person driving your car.
+While your friend’s or family member’s insurance premiums might go up a little, which is likely much less than your medical bills and lost wages.
+An automobile injury attorney will communicate with other side so you don’t have to feel awkward.

-You'll likely have to take a deposition and may have to attend a mediation, but your automobile injury attorney will make sure you're adequately prepared and will do most of the work themselves.
+You’ll likely have to take a deposition and may have to attend a mediation, but your automobile injury attorney will prep you for those and do most of the work themselves.

 How Long Will My Claim Take?

-Most cases are settled from anywhere between a few months to a year.
-While while we understand that you'd like to receive your compensation earlier than not, it's always the best idea to wait to agree to a settlement until it's the best possible financial recovery you deserve.
+Most cases reach a conclusion within three to nine months.
+While while we understand that you’d like to receive your money soon, it’s always in your best interest to hold out for the best possible financial recovery you’re entitled to.
 Once you agree to a settlement, you can never go back and ask for more money later.

-Halvorsen Klote's Ashland, MO automobile injury attorney receive our fees through a contingency fee.
+Halvorsen Klote Davis’s Arnold, MO automobile injury attorney are paid through a contingency fee.
 That means we we get a portion of your final payout, and there are no upfront costs.
-If we don't win, you don't owe us anything, so there's no reason to see money as an obstacle in hiring one of our lawyers.
+If we don’t secure any compensation for you, you don’t owe us anything, so there’s no reason to see money as a barrier to hiring one of our lawyers.

-We don't believe that money should be a barrier for people who just want to be fairly compensated for their injuries.
+We don’t believe that money should be an obstacle for people who just want to be fairly compensated for their injuries.

-If you have any other questions about automobile injury claims, have a look at the frequently asked questions area of our website, go to our legal resources page or request a free consultation.
+If you have any other questions about the claims process, check out the frequently asked questions area of our website, have a look at our legal resources page or call us at (314) 451-1314 .

-Other cases we handle in Ashland, MO include:
+Other cases we take on in Arnold, MO include:

-Hire an Automobile Injury Attorney in Ashland, MO Today
+Speak to an Automobile Injury Attorney in Arnold, MO Today

-We do what we do because we believe that everyone deserves the same standard of legal advocacy as the insurance companies that are trying to keep them from the compensation they are owed.
-An injury is shocking and create fear and confusion.
-But you don't have to go through the claims process alone.
-We negotiate with insurance companies every day and know how to get our Ashland, MO clients the best possible results.
-We pride ourselves on our client communication, and handle the entire legal process so you and your Ashland, MO family can spend your energy on healing.
-Call a Halvorsen Klote automobile injury attorney in Ashland, MO today at 866-382-4167 or contact us through our website for a complimentary case evaluation.
+We founded our practice on the idea that everyone should have access to the same standard of legal advocacy that large insurance companies have.
+Injuries are always unexpected and create fear and confusion.
+But we will be by your side every step of the way.
+We negotiate with insurance companies every day and know how to get our Arnold, MO clients the full financial recovery they deserve.
+We pride ourselves on our client communication, and handle the entire legal process so you and your Arnold, MO family can focus on healing.
+Call a Halvorsen Klote Davis automobile injury attorney in Arnold, MO today at (314) 451-1314 or contact us online for a complimentary case review.

 Joel Halvorsen